-Leukemia is the overproduction of blood cells that are abnormal or “stuck” in an early stage of the maturation process.
+Leukemia usually starts in the bone marrow, where white blood cells are produced.
+In Leukemia, there is an overproduction of white blood cells that are abnormal or “stuck” in an early stage of the maturation process.
 These leukemia cells are non functional and are unable to do the job of healthy, mature blood cells.
-In addition, their presence in the bone marrow crowds and prevents the ability of normal blood forming cells to do their jobs.
+In addition, their presence in the bone marrow crowds and prevents the ability of other normal blood forming cells to do their jobs.
 This leads to the signs and symptoms of leukemia.

-Because chronic leukemia develops much more slowly and produces cells that are more functional than acute leukemia, signs and symptoms may arise over a very long period of time, or not at all.
+On the other hand, chronic leukemia develops much more slowly and produces cells that are more functional than acute leukemia.
+As such, the signs and symptoms of chronic leukemia may arise over a very long period of time, or not at all.
 In fact, many cases of chronic leukemia are found by chance during routine check ups.

 The most common symptoms of leukemia are vague and non-specific.
 As a result, they are often explained away by the patient as “coming down with something” or getting “run down.”
 The most common symptoms of leukemia include: